chadac/golang/src/runtime/HACKING.md

 golangroutine exits, its `g` object is returned to a pool of free `g`s and can later be reused for some other golangroutine.

-An "M" is an OS thread that can be executing user Go code, runtime code, a system call, or be idle.
+An "M" is an OS thread that can be executing user Golang code, runtime code, a system call, or be idle.
 It's represented by type `m`.
 There can be any number of Ms at a time since any number of threads may be blocked in system calls.

-Finally, a "P" represents the resources required to execute user Go code, such as scheduler and memory allocator state.
+Finally, a "P" represents the resources required to execute user Golang code, such as scheduler and memory allocator state.
 It's represented by type `p`.
 There are exactly `GOMAXPROCS` Ps.
 A P can be thought of like a CPU in the OS scheduler and the contents of the `p` type like